 “It’s not okay,” I screamed.
 “It’s never going to be okay.”
 Sobs shuddered through my body as I tried to calm down.
 “We might be the last people on the planet.
 Do you realise that?”

 I nodded.
-He only ever called me Maxine when he was being serious.
+James only ever called me Maxine when he was serious.
 This wasn’t a time for self-pity or weakness.
 This was a time to grow up and be tough.
 Time to be a survivor and put on my big girl pants.

 “Have you told Mom and Dad she’s pregnant?”
 I looked up, squinting so I could see his face and not get blinded by the sun.
 He shook his head.